OctopusDeploy/docs/src/pages/docs/administration/retention-policies/retention-policy-tentacle-cleanup-and-troubleshooting.md

 By default your extracted package files can be found under `<Tentacle Home>\Applications\[environment name]\[package name]\`

-So if you have multiple packages you will have multiple directories.
+If you have multiple packages, you will have multiple directories.

 :::figure
 ![](/docs/administration/retention-policies/images/3278389.png)